Originally a brief "heads up" article I sent to my mailing list,

 More info

 Did Life's Building Blocks Come From Outer Space?
-"Quite

-a few headlines enthusiastically proclaimed Seeds of life are everywhere and
+"Quite a few headlines enthusiastically proclaimed

-Scientists create lifes building blocks These resulted from two studies
+create life’s building blocks’ These resulted from

-where scientists formed amino acids, the building blocks of proteins, by zapping impure
+building blocks of proteins, by zapping impure ice,

-ice, supposedly matching in..."
+supposedly matching in..."

 Movie Review: Mission to Mars

-"Even though it was classified as "futuristic science-fiction," I would
+"Even though it was classified as "futuristic

-call it "evolutionary madness."
-This movie represents the position to which a
+madness."
+This movie represents the position to

-number of evolutionists have already moved, and where I believe many others will go as
+and where I believe many others will go as time

-time passes..." http://www.answersingenesis.org/docs2/4357news8-4-2000.asp
+passes..."

 The Raelian Religion